eclipse-edc/Samples/transfer/streaming/streaming-01-http-to-http/README.md

 If you look at the `dataplane.json` you'll notice that the supported source is `HttpStreaming` and the supported sink is `HttpData`.

 #### Register Asset, Policy Definition and Contract Definition on provider
-First thing needed is to create a "source" folder, where our data plane will get the messages to be sent to the consumers, a temp one will be enough:
+A "source" folder must first be created where the data plane will get the messages to be sent to the consumers.
+To do this, create a temp folder:
 ```shell
 mkdir /tmp/source
 ```